cargurus/cg-webworker/README.md

     const result = await exampleClient(exampleRequest('Write this to the worker'));
     console.log(result.someValue);
 }
 ```

 ### Webpack config
 Use a convention to recognize your worker entry file as something to use worker-loader on.
-I use the file segment `.worker.` to help.
+I use the file segment ".worker." to help.
 ```
 // webpack.config.js

 module.exports = {
-    // ... lots of config
+    // ... other config
     module: {
         rules: [
             // ... other rules